Podiatry Billing Services in New Jersey

 Every NJ payer has specific rules for podiatry claims.
 Here's how we navigate them.

-Horizon Blue Cross Blue Shield Podiatry Claims
+Horizon Blue Cross Blue Shield of New Jersey Podiatry Claims

-Horizon Blue Cross Blue Shield processes the largest share of New Jersey commercial podiatry claims.
+Horizon Blue Cross Blue Shield of New Jersey processes the largest share of New Jersey commercial podiatry claims.
 We know their NJ specific fee schedules, prior authorization requirements for podiatry procedures, and their appeal timelines when claims are denied.
 Medicare does not cover routine foot care (nail trimming, callus removal) unless a qualifying systemic condition and class finding are documented.

 NJ FamilyCare Podiatry Billing

-Medicare (Novitas Solutions) Podiatry Coverage
+Medicare (Novitas Solutions (Jurisdiction L)) Podiatry Coverage

 Denial Prevention for New Jersey Podiatry